-With 1 in 13 individuals having asthma, several risk factors increase the likelihood of people developing the disease in their lifetime.
+With a prevalence of 1 in 13 individuals having asthma, several risk factors increase the likelihood of people developing the disease in their lifetime.
 Therefore, it is imperative for people who have a higher chance of forming the condition to take preventative and monitoring steps to protect their overall health.

 (Regular coughing and wheezing can be a sign of asthma.)